-A branded lounge is a space away or closed off from the exhibit hall, normally sponsored by a business, where attendees can go to relax, charge their phone and rest.
+A branded lounge is a space away or closed off from the exhibit hall, usually sponsored by a business, where attendees can relax, charge their phones, and rest.

-A branded lounge is a pit stop that allows attendees to reenergize, so they can finish the show strong.
+A branded lounge is a pit stop that allows attendees to reenergize and finish the show strong.

 4. There is a greater emphasis on experiential elements

-Experiential activations, also known as immersive elements, are marketing tactics meant to turn passive prospects into active participants.
+Experiential activations, or immersive elements, are marketing tactics meant to turn passive prospects into active participants.
 Experiential elements can include: